research

 Later Lenape leaders also criticized English colonists for their land-grabbing tactics, especially in the aftermath of the fraudulent Walking Purchase (1737), perpetrated by James Logan (1674–1751) and William Penn’s sons John and Thomas.31 During a 1756 speech in Easton, Pennsylvania, the Lenape sakima Teedyuscung (1700–1763) declared to colonial governor William Denny: “this very ground that is under me was my land and inheritance, and it is taken from me by fraud.”32 Some of the earliest written references to Lenape place-names in the westernmost portion of their ancestral homeland come from legal complaints delivered by Lenape people to Pennsylvania’s colonial government.
 For instance, the first documentation of Mahoning in today’s Carbon County, Pennsylvania (from mahóni, “a deer lick,” and mahonink, “at the lick”) comes from a November 12, 1740 letter expressing Lenape beliefs that they were being wrongfully removed from lands that did not fall “within the limits of the Walking Purchase.”33

 If we listen, the North American landscape speaks many voices at once.
 The sounds are slightly cacophonous, but they are far from random.
 Colonial place-names represent settler colonists’ attempts to re-inscribe Native places with new histories, often within discourses of possession.
 We unconsciously erase Lenape memory and speak in William Penn’s memory, however disjointed, whenever we voice his chosen toponyms.
-We uncritically replace the ancient river name of Manayunk with “Schuylkill”—a seventeenth-century Dutch name that speaks to a colonial vision impartially realized.
+We uncritically replace the ancient river name of Manayunk with “Schuylkill”—a seventeenth-century Dutch name that speaks to a colonial vision partially realized.
 Though many signs of Dutch colonial history in this region have receded from view, “Schuylkill” is an enduring reminder that colonial forms of claiming and placemaking distort Native histories.

 Settler names take up mental and physical space over Indigenous histories, but cannot entirely erase them.
 Here, as in many other locales, Native toponyms and their meanings are well documented and easily retrievable.
 On a recent visit to Boston, for example, a quick Google search presented me with the Algonquin name for what is now called the Charles River: Quinobequin (meaning “meandering”).34 In other cases, collaborative, interdisciplinary efforts are needed to piece together Native histories nearly lost and long underrecognized.
 When we interrogate place-names as monuments on the American landscape, we start to ask deeper questions that move beyond simple land acknowledgement: Who named this place, and when?
 What other names might exist for this place, and what are their political connotations?
 Which Indigenous nations still have an ancestral claim to this place?
 Is their sovereignty respected and supported at present?
 Are these nations advocating to have their land back?
 At bare minimum, not unlike the way Manhattan and New York have been interchangeably used since the seventeenth century, Philadelphians can recover Lenape histories of place by recognizing similar entanglements: Manayunk and Schuylkill; Philadelphia and Coaquannock; Pennsylvania and Lenapehoking.